awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_espressif.md

 ## Download and Configure Amazon FreeRTOS<a name="download-and-configure-espressif"></a>

 After your environment is set up, you can download Amazon FreeRTOS from [GitHub](https://github.com/aws/amazon-freertos), or from the [Amazon FreeRTOS console](https://console.aws.amazon.com/freertos)\.
+See the [README\.md](https://github.com/aws/amazon-freertos/blob/master/README.md) file for instructions\.

 ### Configure the Amazon FreeRTOS Demo Applications<a name="config-demos"></a>